top of page

 "Maria facilitated a session for exploring anger in grief.
 I cried unexpectedly when I saw myself in the person who desires to inflict pain on others because of unprocessed grief.
 I cried for all the perpetrators/victims in the world who did wrong/were wronged because people didn’t have the space or teachers to help them be with the grief that is too big to hold alone.
 Maria’s work could not be more important." - Amanda L

-Hi, I'm Maria (she/they).
-My background is highly interdisciplinary spanning from science, conservation, social justice, environmental education, and the arts.
-Much of what I've done throughout the years has had an underlying or direct connection with environmental grief including my work with Bycatch and Mother Earth and the accompanying Climate Ribbon Project as well as facilitating a Dark Mountain Project reading group since early 2020.
-My perspective is informed by my educational and professional background, though I experience the world through an animist understanding.
+Hi, I'm Maria (she/her).
+My background is interdisciplinary, spanning from science, conservation, social justice, environmental education, and the arts.
+Much of what I've done throughout the years has had an underlying or direct connection with environmental grief including my work with Bycatch and Mother Earth and the accompanying Climate Ribbon Project as well as facilitating a Dark Mountain Project reading group from 2018 - 2022.
+My perspective is in part informed by my educational and professional background, though I experience the world through an animist understanding.

-So, I dedicated a lot of time and energy towards creating what I wish existed more readily.
-In addition to the experience stated above, I've taken a Grief Immersion for Death Workers certification course with Inviting Abundance, a certification course to be trauma-informed and practiced with body-based regulation tools through a Somatic Embodiment and Nervous System Regulation Strategies course with Linda Thai, Coming Back to Ourselves: Embodiment and Culture in Grieving and a Mentoring Circle with Shauna Janz as well as Francis Weller's series, Facing the World with Soul and ritual training Entering the Healing Ground.
+So, I dedicated a lot of energy towards creating what I wish existed more readily.
+I've taken a Grief Immersion for Death Workers certification course with Inviting Abundance, a certification course to be trauma-informed and practiced with body-based regulation tools through a Somatic Embodiment and Nervous System Regulation Strategies course with Linda Thai, Coming Back to Ourselves: Embodiment and Culture in Grieving and a Mentoring Circle with Shauna Janz as well as Francis Weller, Holly Truhlar, Alexandre JodunErin Geesaman Rabke, and Carl Rabke's 6-month ritual training Entering the Healing Ground.
 I've learned significantly about grief from the teachings of Martín Prechtel and Stephen Jenkinson, particularly in his series Grief/Dirt and Homecoming as well as animist teacher Bayo Akomolafe in We Will Dance with Mountains.
 I also volunteered at Tu Nidito working with grieving children and families in Tucson in 2023 and 2024.
+I've been more formally facilitating grief workshops and rituals of many kinds since 2020.
 All of this being said, much of griefwork is about unlearning dominant culture and the interlinked systems of oppression in order to reclaim the practice of grief and hold space for others to grieve with care.
 Much of my learning in this regard has been a substantial part of my formal education experience as well as additional trainings.

 Perhaps more importantly, I have been a griever with particular attention to the living world since I was a child.
 Some of my first memories are connected to this grief and the questions it stirred, all of which has informed my work to this day.
 I've long felt to be a student of death, in a sense, having had multiple near death experiences in my early life.
 I've been privileged to have had significant access to the natural world and talented teachers of art, ecology, and the social spheres, who have challenged me to see and connect in different and deeper ways.
 The more-than-human inhabitants of the deserts, marine environments, and forests where I've lived have taught me about connection, relationship, grief, and how to be human more than any other teacher.
 It has often been a lonely experience to feel such grief in an over-culture that diminishes, pathologizes, and lacks space for it.
 What has made the difference for me is to have community with others who grieve collectively -- this process has the ability to open us into incredible joy, gratitude, and a rich multi-dimensional experience of life.
 It illuminates our common humanity in a time where that is so, so needed.